Video game music: Licensing

 Using licensed music for video games became more popular as the medium used to distribute games grew large enough to accommodate songs alongside a game's other assets.
 Additionally, with the large growth of the video game market in the 2000s, song licensing became a lucrative route for music rights holders to gain part of that revenue.
 Games like those in the Grand Theft Auto series became showcases of licensed music.
-Music licensing is generally complicated due to various copyright laws, typically with at least two separate copyrights to consider: the songwriters' and the performers' contributions.
+Music licensing is generally complicated due to various copyright laws, typically with at least two separate copyrights to consider: the underlying composition's and the sound recording's.
 Most large video game developers and publishers who use licensed music typically have staff proficient in licensing to clear songs for use in video games with the various music labels and other creative persons.

 Games with licensed music can have problems well past release if perpetual rights for the music are not secured for the game.
 Early games before the onset of digital distribution would have perpetual right for the music since there was no practical way to update the game following release at retail to deal with curtailed rights.
 However, digital distribution platforms, like Steam, Xbox Live, and PlayStation Network keep games up-to-date automatically.
 Music licenses for games sold through digital distribution may include limited terms, requiring the publisher to re-negotiate rights with the music's owner, or otherwise the music must be removed from the game through these updates.
 Notably, Alan Wake by Remedy Entertainment, first released in 2010, had to be pulled from digital sale in 2017 due to expiring music rights.
 However, with Microsoft's help, Remedy was able to re-secure these rights a year later and returned the game for sale.
 Alpha Protocol by Obsidian Entertainment was also pulled from sale in 2019 due to expiring music license rights, though there are no known plans if publisher Sega will seek to renew these.

-Licensed music in video games has also affected video game streaming, such as Let's Play videos.
-Due to the Digital Millennium Copyright Act (DMCA), most popular video sharing and streaming sites implement automatic forms of detecting copyrighted music from most music labels, and flag or block user videos that employ that music, such as YouTube's ContentID system.
-These actions apply equally to videos of people playing video games, flagging the video from the licensed music in the game.
-To avoid this, games using licensed music may offer a "stream-safe" music option, either disabling the music playback or replacing the licensed music with copyright-free or royalty-free music.
+Due to the Digital Millennium Copyright Act, most of the popular video sites use automated forms of detection (like YouTube's Content ID), flagging or blocking content that uses copyrighted music.
+To help players avoid this problem when streaming videos (see Let's Play), some games offer a "stream-safe" option, either disabling the music or replacing it with copyright-free or royalty-free music.